-The most memorable experience of working with someone that had an ankle sprain was training Brian.
+The most memorable experience of working with someone with an ankle sprain was training Brian.

-It all started about three years back and I was off to the local recreation center to do my regular Thursday afternoon shift.
-When I got in, I checked to see what was scheduled for the day and I saw I had an appointment with Brian.
+It all started about three years back, and I was off to the local recreation center to do my regular Thursday afternoon shift.
+When I got in, I checked to see what was scheduled for the day and noticed I had an appointment with Brian.

-Brian was a 12-year-old boy that was smaller than the average 12-year-old but what he lacked in size he made up for in energy and drive.
+Brian was a 12-year-old boy who was smaller than the average 12-year-old, but he made up for his lack of size, energy, and drive.

 Brian’s mom brought him into the gym.
-About two weeks before our first appointment he was playing soccer and sprained his ankle (inversion sprain).
-He got it checked out by his doctor and the doctor ruled out anything serious.
+About two weeks before our first appointment, he was playing soccer and sprained his ankle (inversion sprain).
+He got it checked out by his doctor, who ruled out anything serious.
 It was a Grade I sprain.
-He asked his doctor what he could do to maintain his conditioning for hockey but also rehabilitate his sprained ankle.
-The doctor recommended to come to see me.
+He asked his doctor what he could do to maintain his hockey conditioning and rehabilitate his sprained ankle.
+The doctor recommended coming to see me.

-At our first appointment, I sat down with Brain and got a background on his injury, what his fitness level was, what made his ankle worse, what made it better, and what his goal was.
+At our first appointment, I sat down with Brain and got a background on his injury, his fitness level, what made his ankle worse, what made it better, and what his goal was.
 Plus, I got him to do some movements with his ankle, knee, and hip.

 I had the information that I needed.
 Now the injury workout would begin.

-We began with improving the movement, strength, stability, and balance in the ankle using the equipment we had in the gym.
-After we focused on the ankle it was on working on lower body movements and then working on the upper body.
+We began with improving the ankle’s movement, strength, stability, and balance using the equipment we had in the gym.
+After we focused on the ankle, it worked on lower body movements and the upper body.
 We finished off his session with cardiovascular work.

 I always find it very motivating to see someone injured in the gym.
 It always rings the words in my head, “What is your excuse for not being in the gym?”

-Brian had no excuses and a drive to overcome his injury and get back to hockey.
+Brian had no excuses and a drive to overcome his injury and return to hockey.

-It was very cool to see how hard Brian worked on the upright bike while wearing his ankle brace.
+Seeing how hard Brian worked on the upright bike while wearing his ankle brace was fantastic.